-Splash Mountain is a water ride at Magic Kingdom.
-You float around in a boat and eventually dive down a steep hill, in which you may or may not walk away soaking wet.
+Splash Mountain was a water ride at Magic Kingdom.
+You floated around in a boat and eventually dove down a steep hill, in which many walked away soaking wet.

-- Description: What starts as a gentle boat ride through cheery scenery ends in a steep drop and a splash.
-Throughout the 11-minute ride, you will encounter 3 lifts and 5 drops (most of them are mild, except for the 1 big one).
+Description: What started as a gentle boat ride through cheery scenery ended in a steep drop and a splash.
+Throughout the 11-minute ride, you encountered 3 lifts and 5 drops (most of them were mild, except for the 1 big one).

-You can find Splash Mountain in Frontierland to the left of Big Thunder Mountain Railroad.
-Here’s the location on the map.
+You could find Splash Mountain in Frontierland to the left of Big Thunder Mountain Railroad.
+Here was the location on the official Disney World map.

-Rider Switch is offered for Splash Mountain.
+Rider Switch was offered for Splash Mountain.
 This is Disney’s system allowing guests with small children to take turns riding bigger rides, while another person/people wait with the little one.

-As for a Single Rider Line (meaning you’d ride alone and enter this queue, instead of the Standby Line), it is not available for Splash Mountain.
+As for a Single Rider Line (meaning you’d ride alone and enter this queue, instead of the Standby Line), it was not available for Splash Mountain.

 Splash Mountain first opened in 1992 and quickly became a fan-favorite.
 There were several milestones with the opening of the water ride, including: